 - Between 1990 and 2015, the proportion of the global population using an improved drinking water source has increased from 76 per cent to 90 per cent

-- But water scarcity affects more than 40 per cent of the global population and is projected to rise.
-Over 1.7 billion people are currently living in river basins where water use exceeds recharge
+- Water scarcity affects more than 40 per cent of the global population and is projected to rise.
+Over 1.7 billion people are currently living in river basins where water use exceeds recharge.

 - 2.4 billion people lack access to basic sanitation services, such as toilets or latrines